SabitKondakci/SabitKondakci/README.md

 # Sabit Kondakçı

-Hello, I've been spending my time on algorithms ,math ,physics ,statistics since 2010 , loving to be on my computer to design something newfangled and keep contributing to open-source society.
+Hello, I've been spending my time on algorithms ,math ,physics ,statistics since 2010 , loving to be on my computer to design something newfangled.
+I graduated from university , bachelor of engineering physics in 2015 ,later decided to move further in software field.
+I define myself as full-stack developer which fits right within my qualifications.

 ## 📈 Stats